 How long CDL training takes depends on your ability to understand and master driving maneuvers.
 The better your aptitude for driving, the more likely you will complete training in 3-4 weeks.
 Through a DRC network school, additional training beyond 160 hours is provided at no additional cost.
 We understand that all students learn at a different pace and our goal is to ensure you have the skills to pass the CDL exam.
 Most students complete training in 4 weeks with no previous driving experience.

 How long it takes to become a truck driver can be affected by testing availability.
-Some CDL schools offer on-site third-party testing.
+Some schools offer on-site third-party testing.
 While others require students to test at state government locations.
 The type of testing and availability can determine this timeline.
+Our goal at DRC is to schedule students for their CDL test as soon as they are ready.

-Additional endorsements to your CDL license can increase the number of job opportunities available to you after graduation.
-Each endorsement can add additional time to become a truck driver.
-Six additional endorsements can be placed on your CDL.
+Adding endorsements to your CDL license can increase the number of job opportunities available to you after graduation.
+Each endorsement may add additional time to become a truck driver.
+Six additional endorsements can be placed on your commercial driver’s license.
 The type of endorsement you add depends on your driving career goals.
-Endorsements can be added throughout your career.
+Endorsements can be added anytime throughout your career.

 - (H) Hazardous Materials